work-related stress action ohs consulting

 • conversations with workers, or

-It is important that you explicitly (i.e. loudly) work towards identifying, and then implementing the controls to reduce work-related stress.
-If you have involved your workforce with the work-related stress risk assessment, it becomes even more important that you communicate your initial findings and provide them with a broad overview of next steps, which should include some timelines.
-Not communicating to your workforce, or, just “stopping” at the end of the work-related stress risk assessment component (before any controls are implement), can cause distrust with the workforce.
-Often, this will increase the severity of the work-related stress hazard.
+It is important that you explicitly (i.e. loudly) work towards identifying and then implementing the controls to reduce stress.
+If you have involved your workforce with the work-related stress risk assessment, it becomes even more important that you communicate your initial findings and provide them with a broad overview of the next steps, which should include some timelines.
+Not communicating with your workforce, or, just “stopping” at the end of the work-related stress risk assessment component (before any controls are implemented), can cause distrust in the workforce.
+Often, this will increase the severity of the hazard.

-Even is the work-related stress hazard is low, or controlled; it is a hazard your business should continue to review and manage.
+Even if the hazard is low, or controlled; it is a hazard your business should continue to review and manage.

-Once you have identified that work-related stress is a hazard, whether this is rated Low, Medium, High or Extreme, it is important that you identify and assess controls against their effectiveness to be implemented into your business’s practices.
-You should and not rely on a work-related stress control, just because another workplace has adopted it.
+Once you have identified that work-related stress is a hazard, whether this is rated Low, Medium, High or Extreme, you must identify and assess controls against their effectiveness to be implemented into your business’s practices.
+You should not rely on work-related stress control, just because another workplace has adopted it.
 When establishing work-related stress controls, you should follow the process beneath:

-• Consult with employees and their HSRs to determine which measures to implement in order to eliminate or reduce work-related stress risks.
+• Consult with employees and their HSRs to determine which measures to implement to eliminate or reduce work-related stress risks.

-• Monitor progress of action close out through the Health and Safety Committee.
+• Monitor the progress of action close out through the Health and Safety Committee.

 Work-related stress early intervention strategies

-Thinks that you can do right now, to positively impact, and start on your pathway to reducing work-related stress at your workplace includes:
+Thinks that you can do right now, to positively impact, and start on your pathway to reducing work-related stress at your workplace include:

 • Completing the WorkSafe WorkWell Toolkit (questionnaire) to identify gaps and opportunities for improvement.